Phixyn/mwiki/git.md

 git commit --amend
 ```

 Replaces the tip of the current branch by creating a new commit.
 The new commit has the same parents and author as the current one.
+The default text editor will be invoked, allowing the commit message to be edited.

 This is a rough equivalent for: